saverymax/CER-for-MTI/README.md

 ```
 The run_ChemDataExtractor.py script will run the system on the text, generating annotations for each article.

+### PubTator Central
+Pubtator can be accessed at X. Upload the pmids_to_annotate.txt file to the collection manager, and download the results, placing them in the tool_annotations directory.

+NEED TO ADD BIT TO NOT HARDCODE THIS

-### BERT models
+### BERT
 All BERT models, including SciBERT and BioBERT, can be run with the run_bert.sh script.
+This will generate predictions for chemicals in the ChEMFAM corpus.

+### XLNet
+XLNet models can be run with the run_xlnet.sh script.

+### MTI and MetaMapLite
+At this time there is no simple way to recapitulate the results of MetaMapLite or MTI.
+While these tools have opensource implementations, the results for this paper were generated using in-houes modifications.

 ## Evaluation
 The run_tool_evaluation.py file can be used to run the evaluation.
 This will use the annotations from all tools to calculate all metrics.
 Including the -b option will run the bootstrap to compute standard errors.
 Including the -l option will evaluate the annotations using the Levenshtein metric, for inexact matching.